psychemedia/storytelling-notes/grateful_dead.md

 "Well, the Troll hardly knew; but, after they had thought a bit, they made up their minds to light a large fire and burn the golden ball; and so they would be cocksuire that he could not get at it.
 But, just as she tossed it into the fire, the companion stood ready and caught it; and neither of them saw him, for he had on the ThreeSister Hat.

-"When the princess had been with the Troll a little while, and it began to grow towards dawn, she set oflF home again, and the companion got up behind her on the goat, iand they got back fast and safe.
+"When the princess had been with the Troll a little while, and it began to grow towards dawn, she set off home again, and the companion got up behind her on the goat, and they got back fast and safe.

 "Next day, when the lad was bidden down to dinner, the companion gave him the balL The princess was even more high and haughty than the day before, and, after they iiad dined, she perked up her mouth, and said, in a dainty voice, —

-"'Perhaps it is too much to look for that you should give me back my golden ball, which I gave you to keep yesterday V '
+"'Perhaps it is too much to look for that you should give me back my golden ball, which I gave you to keep yesterday?'

-"'Is it?' said the lad. * You shall soon have it Here it is, safe enough; ' and, as he said that, he threw it down on the board so hard, that it shook again; and, as for the king, he gave a jump high up into the air.
+"'Is it?' said the lad.
+'You shall soon have it Here it is, safe enough;' and, as he said that, he threw it down on the board so hard, that it shook again; and, as for the king, he gave a jump high up into the air.

 "The princess got as pale as a corpse, but she soon came to herself again, and said, in a sweet, small voice, —